gregdavill/gregdavill.github.io/blog-src/content/posts/boson-frame-grabber-pt6/index.md

 {{< bundle-image name="images/E8ztQJpVoAMnLXO.png" class="" >}}

 The current stable gateware is based on LiteX and Serv, LiteX is a collection of CPUs and peripherals along with plumbing to connect them all up.
-It's written ontop of migen, a method to describe and generate verilog from python.
+It's written on top of migen, a method to describe and generate verilog from python.
 Serv is a serial RISCV implementation.
 It's interesting because it's quite small, therefore can run a quite a high frequency.
 However that higher frequency does need to overcome the fact that all instructions take at least 32 times longer to execute, because it's a serial CPU, it's internal data-path is only 1 bit wide, so to operate as a RISCV-RV32 it needs lots of extra cycles.

 Compared to raw verilog, going around and finding cores, then connecting them together in a SoC design.
 I find using LiteX way more productive, but there is a bit of a learning curve.